 When we were told that we’d be spending the morning at Gladiator School during our visit to Italy’s capital, we immediately said, “Sign me up!”
 We love a new adventure and who doesn’t want to learn a little about the Ancient City’s past while getting the chance to wield a sword?

 We arrived early at the school and nobody was there, so we sat in the tent feeling anxious as if a real gladiator.
-Although, we were simply waiting for a lesson, the gladiators were waiting to fight to the death.
+Although we were simply waiting for a lesson, the gladiators were waiting to fight to the death.

 He never wavered from his character and it was entertaining to watch him speak even though he wouldn’t allow us to take a photo of him.
 (We had to sneak photographs whenever he wasn’t looking) “What is this contraption?”
 He said, “is it from the future?”

 We all received our smocks and looked almost like a true slave about to enter the ring of death before heading into the museum for a talk about the Colosseum and the ancient celebrities.

-I was expecting some hard core workout and fight to the finish, but it was a pretty mellow morning of listening to “Marcus Aurelis” tell us about the history of Rome while staying in the character of Gladiator.
+I was expecting some hardcore workout and fight to the finish, but it was a pretty mellow morning of listening to “Marcus Aurelius” tell us about the history of Rome while staying in the character of Gladiator.

 We stood in the cold museum for nearly an hour as he told us the history of the Gladiator and truthfully, it was so long and cold and I had trouble understanding most of what he said.

 It was fun to handle the swords though.
 We learned the proper way to take the sword out of its sheath without chopping off your fellow soldiers head or your own hand.
 Who knew taking a sword out could be so complicated!

 I have no idea how these gladiators managed to fight in the ring with heavy metal helmets, heavy metal swords and a constant fear of death.

-I guess, I’m going to have to rent Russell Crowe’s Gladiator again to get a sense of what he was talking about.
+I guess I’m going to have to rent Russell Crowe’s Gladiator again to get a sense of what he was talking about.

 I did learn that the reason for Gladiators was to clear out the overcrowded jails.
-Instead of executing criminals, they gave them the opportunity to flight for their lives.
+Instead of executing criminals, they gave them the opportunity to fight for their lives.